Nonprofit Banking | 5 Things Every Nonprofit Should Know

 1. Bank Choice Is Everything

-If you’ve founded a nonprofit and are ready to start soliciting donations and spending money, you might feel the urge to rush to opening a 501c3 bank account.
-However, it’s a better idea to begin by researching banks in your area first.
+If you’ve founded a nonprofit and are ready to start soliciting donations and spending money, you might feel the urge to rush and open a 501(c)(3) bank account.
+However, it’s better to begin by researching banks in your area first.

 It won’t necessarily be simple to switch banks once you’ve opened an account, so make the right decision the first time.
 You want to ensure your nonprofit’s mission and goals align with those of your bank.
 You also want to choose a bank with excellent services and customer perks.